MagnusLilledahl/MyFirstRepository/README.txt

 When working together on a program it is important to write clearly what you mean so that other people can understand

+Is this a good idea with matlab programs?